Saswat-Gewali/Chatbot-For-Facebook/README.md

 ## Getting Started

+Welcome to the Chatbot For Facebook's personal profile.
+With a positive hope of approaching towards success, we are working with this project with full precision and perfection.
-You will need to register a free account on [dialogflow](https://dialogflow.com/).
+To start with it, you will need to register a free account on [dialogflow](https://dialogflow.com/).
 After that you need to create an agent and train it ([how to create and train an agent using dialogflow](http://www.letscodepro.com/chatbot-for-facebooks-personal-profile-using-python-dialogflow-p2/)).
 After that copy Client Access Token somewhere because we will be needing that later.

 ### Installation